Sea Fishing Tours around Koh Chang

 More information: Facebook.com/Rodjanaphan

-Finally, if you are travelling with your family or group of friends and want to go out fishing for a day then the best option is to hire a boat.
+If you are travelling with your family or group of friends and want to go out fishing for a day then the best option is to hire a boat.

 Private fishing boat hire – Eat Here Restaurant, Klong Son

 If you want to avoid tour groups then this is a good option during High Season.
-As trips aren’t run daily, it’s better to contact the owners through their Facebook page and arrange it in advance.
+As trips aren’t run daily, it’s better to contact the owners through their website or Facebook page and arrange it in advance.